 Newly planted trees and shrubs should be watered approximately twice each week when no rain occurs.
 Be sure to direct irrigation water on the root ball where most of the live roots are located.
 Most established plants should be irrigated thoroughly once a week during the growing season when no rain occurs.

-- When is the best time of the year to prune?
+When is the best time of year to prune?

 Light pruning, which is generally all that should be needed in proactive tree management programs, can be done at any time of the year.
 If major pruning is needed to compensate for structural defects or other reasons, winter is an ideal time because leaves don’t obscure the crown structure.
 It also depends on the species.